 When we catch a glimpse of our back in the mirror we see it.
 It sneaks up on you over time and it’s difficult to believe we are looking at ourselves.
 So, whatever you call it, excess fat in our mid-section is difficult to hide and something we often feel a bit self-conscious about.

 Whatever you call it, midsection fat:

 - Love handles *nothing to love here* – just at the waist and hangs over the side of the belt.

 - Back Fat – even more visible in a woman because a bra strap is designed to hug the ribs.
-This spreads any fat along the back upward and downward, making it look more pronounced.
+This spreads any fat along the back up and down, making it look more pronounced.

 - Underarm Flab – also more pronounced for bra-wearers.